 If you really want to impress someone or fancy a lavish summertime treat, head to Cowley Manor, near Cheltenham, to picnic in style.

-With idyllic picnicking spots set amongst Cowley’s 55 acres of parkland, lakes and meadows, the hotel provides the lavish homemade spread, including sourdough loaf, salads, charcuterie, fruit, freshly baked cakes, chilled drinks and more.
+With idyllic picnicking spots set amongst Cowley’s 55 acres of parkland, lakes and meadows, hotel guests and day visitors can pre-book picnic hampers – including sourdough loaves, salads, charcuterie, fruit, freshly baked cakes, chilled drinks and more.

-With views over the Severn Estuary, the National Trust site, near Stroud, offers a beautiful spot to lay down your blanket and spend a relaxing afternoon.
+With views over the Severn Estuary, the National Trust’s Rodborough Common, near Stroud, offers a beautiful spot to lay down your blanket and spend a relaxing afternoon.

-And, as home to sweet local favourite, Winstones Ice Cream, indulging in a scoop or two from the parlour shop is a given when picnicking at the Common.
+Plus, as it’s home to sweet local favourite, Winstones Ice Cream, indulging in a scoop or two from the parlour shop is a given when picnicking at the Common.

 If you’re a fan of horticulture, pack a picnic and combine an alfresco lunch with a visit to the stunningly colourful Hidcote Manor Garden in Chipping Campden.

-When the sun is blazing and you’re looking for a sandy spot to recreate that holiday feeling in Gloucestershire, head to Cotswold Country Park which boasts the accolade of having the largest inland beach in the country.
+When the sun is blazing and you’re looking for a sandy spot to recreate that holiday feeling, head to Cotswold Country Park which boasts the accolade of having the largest inland beach in the country.

 Little ones will enjoy the paddling beach and playground, while the option of barbecue hire is the perfect addition to a summer’s day outing.

-The Fish Hotel, the latest addition to the estate, can organise a tasty hamper full of treats and will even set up a table and bring the food out to you.
+The Fish Hotel can also organise a tasty hamper full of treats and will even set up a table and bring the food out to you.

 There’s no nicer way to cool off on a hot day than a dip in the pool at Cheltenham’s Sandford Parks Lido, followed by a picnic on the lawns.

-The Lido hosts open-air theatre and music screenings throughout the summer, offering a lovely excuse to pack a hamper and indulge in an alfresco evening of entertainment.
+The Lido also hosts open-air theatre and outdoor film screenings throughout the summer, offering a lovely excuse to pack a hamper and indulge in an alfresco evening of entertainment.

 With 250-acres of countryside, there’s plenty of open space at Gloucester’s Robinswood Hill Country Park for you to pause for a peaceful snack at one of the many picnic spots.